markNZed/processism-react-three/storyboard.md

 As the relationships between entities evolve, they can lead to the emergence of new structures, new identities, and new behaviors that were not predictable from the original configuration of the system.
 This dynamic nature of complex systems challenges our traditional understanding of identity, suggesting that who or what something 'is' can change over time, influenced by the relationships it forms and the processes it undergoes.

-In this view, identity is not a fixed essence but a process—one that is continually shaped and reshaped by the relationships and interactions within a system.
+In this view, identity is not a fixed essence but a process — one that is continually shaped and reshaped by the relationships and interactions within a system.
 This understanding of identity as fluid and emergent opens up new possibilities for how we understand and engage with complex systems, whether in biology, society, or our own sense of self.

 # 51. Scene: Staged Development
 ## 51.1.
 Objective